If you sell or transfer your vehicle you must tell DVLA straight away using the V5C registration certificate.

 Selling to a motor trader

-If you sell the vehicle to a motor trader you must:
+Do the following if you sell the vehicle to a motor trader and they don’t tell DVLA on your behalf.

 Complete the V5C/3 section.